Ukraine Receives First Covid-19 Vaccine Doses - UrduPoint

 Ukraine Receives First Covid-19 Vaccine Doses

-The country of 40 million people is one of the poorest in Europe and one of the last in the region to begin inoculating its population.
+The country of 40 million people is one of the poorest in Europe and one of the last in the region to begin a jab drive.

-A plane carrying 500,000 doses of the AstraZeneca vaccine, marketed under the name Covishield and produced at the Serum Institute in India -- the world's largest vaccine maker -- landed at Kiev's Boryspil airport.
+A plane carrying 500,000 doses of the AstraZeneca vaccine, produced at the Serum Institute in India -- the world's largest vaccine maker -- landed at Kiev's Boryspil airport.

 "It has arrived," health ministry spokeswoman Sofia Fedchenko told AFP.

+The health ministry on its website has set out a five-stage jab rollout.
+In the first stage, it plans to use mobile teams to innoculate around 367,000 people in priority groups.

+They include healthcare workers treating Covid-19 patients and vulnerable risk groups, including people aged 60 and over, and those with chronic illnesses.

-President Volodymyr Zelensky had faced criticism for failing to obtain vaccines earlier for Ukraine, which suffers from an ageing healthcare system.
+- Criticism over delays - Zelensky had faced criticism for failing to obtain vaccines earlier in a country with a creaking healthcare system.

-Zelensky has blamed the delay on wealthier Western countries that reserved the Pfizer and Moderna jabs in bulk, and has urged the EU to help eastern European countries source vaccines.
+The president has blamed the delay on wealthier Western countries which reserved the Pfizer and Moderna vaccines in bulk and has urged the EU to help eastern European countries source them.

 His government had originally announced that it would begin its vaccination campaign in mid-February, but the shipment of the first vaccine doses was delayed.

-Ukraine is also awaiting delivery of eight million doses promised under the World Health Organization's Covax programme.
+Ukraine is also awaiting delivery of eight million doses promised under the World Health Organisation's Covax programme.

 Kiev has said it has also secured 17 million doses of vaccines developed by Novavax and AstraZeneca, including the 500,000 that arrived Tuesday.